Labor Day in Toledo, Spain

-Labor Day, known in Spain as Primero de Mayo or el Día del Trabajador, originated in 1889 when a nationwide workers’ protest in the United States, originally only planned to last one day, lasted several weeks in Chicago and ended with the imprisonment and assassination of several protesters.
-Even though the day started being celebrated internationally in 1890, it did not become a holiday in Spain until 1931, and since then its legal and celebrative statuses have varied greatly.
-Primero de Mayo in Toledo, Spain has always been a bit different from the rest of the country because it coincides with the celebration of la Virgen del Valle (the Virgin of the Valley), the town's main yearly pilgrimage.
-Although the celebrations of the Fiesta del Trabajo (Labor Party) and the Virgin are different, Toledo's schedule and list of events on May 1 is unique.
+Labor Day (el Primero de Mayo or el Día del Trabajador in Spain) began following a workers’ protest in Chicago, United States, in 1886.
+The protest was originally planned to last one day, but instead lasted several weeks, culminating in the imprisonment and assassination of several protesters.

+Labor Day has been recognized internationally since in 1890, although it did not become a holiday in Spain until 1931.
+Since then, its legal and celebrative status has varied greatly.
+El Primero de Mayo in Toledo has always differed from the rest of Spain because it coincides with the celebration of la Virgen del Valle (the Virgin of the Valley), the town's main annual pilgrimage.